SMAC-Group/course_intro_statistics/slides/chapter5_07.md

 ---

-We similarly slightly change the code for the animation
+We can then modify the code accordingly for the animation.

 ```R